Thailand adjusts vaccine plan to tame deadliest outbreak

 The outbreak is also responsible for the bulk of its total 137,894 cases.

-Thailand has reserved 61 million locally-made AstraZeneca (AZN.L) vaccines for its main drive.
+Thailand has reserved 61 million locally-made AstraZeneca vaccines for its main drive.

 Vaccine distribution had earlier been based on reservations made by provincial health authorities, some with low cases numbers, said taskforce spokesman Taweesin Wisanuyothin.